thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 ## What are the four PostgreSQL column constraints?

+Data types are a way to limit the kind of information that can be stored in a table.
+For many web applications, however, the constraints they provide are too loose.
+It's common for web applications to constrain column data with respect to other columns or rows.
+For example, in a table containing product information, there should be only one row for each product number.

+To that end, PostgreSQL allows you to define constraints on columns and tables.
+Constraints give you as much control over the data in your tables as you wish.
+If an application attempts to store data in a column that would violate a constraint, an error is raised.

+There are four PostgreSQL column constraints.

+1. Not-null constraints
+1. Unique constraints
+1. Primary key constraints
+1. Foreign key constraints

 A **not-null constraint** simply specifies that a column must not assume the null value.
 A table can have more than one column with a not-null constraint.

 ```sql